Where To Apply Tretinoin – Ask a Dermatologist

 Nose

-To reduce the risk of irritation, we recommend that you avoid tretinoin treatments around your nostrils.
-Most skin goals don’t require you to use it here, and it may lead to additional side effects like purging.
+To reduce the risk of irritation, we recommend that you avoid applying tretinoin around your nostrils, especially in sensitive skin.

 Lips

-If you’re using tretinoin on melasma around the top lip, be careful — buffer your lips with an occlusive balm like petroleum jelly first, and wash the area with a mild cleanser if there’s any transfer.
+If you’re using a tretinoin cream to treat melasma around the top lip, be cautious.
+Buffer your lips with an occlusive balm like petroleum jelly first, and wash the area with a mild cleanser if there’s any transfer.

 Neck, chest and body